 A Few Free Things to do in Philadelphia

 If you’re looking to save some extra cash, then try doing one of these free things in Philadelphia while visiting!

-- Get active – Feeling a little bloated after all of those cheesesteaks and unhealthy foods?
+- Get active – Feeling a little bloated after all of those cheesesteaks?
 Try dancing it off with Salsadelphia or join a free yoga session at the Race Street Pier to limber up.

 - Get a history lesson – Being the historical treasure that it is, there are lots of history lessons to be found all over Philly.
 Listen to a speaker at a Once Upon a Nation marker or join in one of the many reenactments that take place regularly at Philadelphia’s many historical sites.

 - Festivals and events – There are lots of arts and cultural events being held on a regular basis in Philly.
 First Fridays are always a great way to see local artists.
 Both the PECO Multicultural Series and FRINGE Arts are among the top festivals in Philadelphia.
 All are free.

 - Museums and galleries – There are several museums in Philadelphia that are free at certain times of the week and month.
 Check out the websites for the Museum of Art, Institute of Contemporary Art, Science History Institute, and Edgar Allen Poe Museum to see when each is gratis.

 - Kimmel – Aside from offering complimentary tours of the theater, check out the Kimmel Center’s free events, which are particularly common in the summertime.